 Is it better to shave or wax?

-- Invest in a good bikini razor.
+- Use a good-quality razor.

 - Clean your bikini area with warm water.

 - Lightly exfoliate with a wet washcloth or scrub to get rid of dead skin cells.